-MIRON addresses two different Route Optimisation aspects:
+MIRON addresses two different RO aspects.

-• Angular routing.
-Angular routing is caused by the MR-HA bidirectional tunnel introduced by the NEMO Basic Support protocol, since packets of a communication involving a MNN has to be forwarded through the HA of the NEMO.
+- Angular routing.
+Angular routing is caused by the MR-HA bidirectional tunnel introduced by the NEMO basic support protocol, since packets of a communication involving a MNN have to be forwarded through the HA of the NEMO.
 MIRON addresses this problem in two different ways, depending on whether the MNN that is communicating with a CN has mobility support or not.
-If the MNN has no Mobile IPv6 capabilities (i.e. an LFN), the approach followed by MIRON consists in delegating the Route Optimisation functionality to the MR, that performs all the RO signalling on behalf of the LFNs and packet handling.
-Therefore, the MR is a kind-of "Proxy MR" [14] for the LFNs of the NEMO.
-On the other hand, if the MNN is a Mobile IPv6 MN (i.e. a VMN) that is visiting the mobile network, MIRON takes advantage of the already available mobility support that the MN has.
+If the MNN has no MIPv6 capabilities (i.e., an LFN), the approach followed by MIRON consists in delegating the RO functionality to the MR, that performs all the RO signaling and packet handling on behalf of the LFNs.
+Therefore, the MR is a kind-of "Proxy-MR" [14] for the LFNs of the NEMO.
+On the other hand, if the MNN is a MIPv6 MN (i.e., a VMN) that is visiting the mobile network, MIRON takes advantage of the already available mobility support that the MN has.
 In this case, by using PANA and DHCPv6, the MR provides a topologically meaningful IPv6 address (that is, an address belonging to the network that the MR is visiting) to every VMN attached to the NEMO and updates it every time the NEMO moves.
-This, in addition to a routing mechanism that enables these addresses to be routed inside the NEMO, allows the VMN to make use of its own Mobile IPv6 Route Optimisation functionality, therefore avoiding traversing the HA and reducing the packet overhead.

-• Multi-angular routing.
-Multi-angular routing is caused in nested NEMOs by the chain of nested MR-HA bidirectional tunnels that packets should traverse.
+This, in addition to a routing mechanism that enables these addresses to be routed inside the NEMO, allows the VMN to make use of its own MIPv6 RO functionality, therefore avoiding traversing the HA and reducing the packet overhead. - Multiangular routing.
+Multiangular routing is caused in nested NEMOs by the chain of nested MR-HA bidirectional tunnels that packets should traverse.
 MIRON addresses this problem by using PANA and DHCPv6 to provide topologically meaningful IPv6 addresses to every MR in the nested NEMO hierarchy.
 In this way, every MR has an IPv6 address belonging to the network that the root-MR (that is, the MR of the NEMO at the top of the hierarchy) is visiting.
 This, in addition to a routing mechanism that enables these addresses to be reachable, makes it possible to avoid traversing any HA.

 The set of mechanisms of MIRON enables direct path communication between a MNN (LFN or VMN) and a CN, avoiding the suboptimal MR-HA path.
-The recursive tunnelling due to nesting is also eliminated, therefore optimising the traffic in every possible configuration of a mobile network.
-MIRON only introduces changes in the MR (see Fig. 2) and MNNs and CNs remain unchanged, thus facilitating the deployment of the solution.
+The recursive tunneling due to nesting is also eliminated, therefore optimizing the traffic in every possible configuration of a mobile network.
+MIRON only introduces changes in the MR (see Fig. 2), while MNNs, HAs, and CNs remain unchanged, thus facilitating the deployment of the solution.
 The next sections provide a detailed protocol walk-through of MIRON.

-B. Angular route optimisation
+B. Angular RO

-If no Route Optimisation mechanism is used, all the traffic sent/directed to a MNN goes through the bidirectional tunnel set up between the MR and its HA.
-MIRON enables direct communication - without traversing the MR's HA - by following one of the next approaches, depending on the type of MNN.
+If no RO mechanism is used, all the traffic sent/directed to a MNN goes through the bidirectional tunnel set up between the MR and its HA.
+MIRON enables direct communication-without traversing the MR's HA-by following one of the next approaches, depending on the type of MNN.